Tyrcnex/CSWeb/README.md

 ## Hello!
 This place is just for me to backup my code in case anything goes wrong.
 It's also a resource, in case some of you want to view my code or anything.

+NOTE: OPENING THE HTML FILES WITHOUT A SERVER ON CHROME WILL CAUSE ERRORS DUE TO CHROME'S CORS POLICY.
+OPEN THIS ON THE WEBSITE, OR WITH A LOCAL SERVER OF SOME TYPE.

 # Features:

 ### Code features: